Always the Fight Ministries: Displaying compassion for those fighting mental illness, addiction, or abuse. (c)2019Nancy Virden

 Argument for Depression #7: God has given Elijah several opportunities now to watch his unmatched power at work.
 The intended lesson is rewiring Elijah’s brain to figure out there is no need for one person to try and fix the world’s problems because Almighty God is in charge.
-The gentle whisper pulls him close as God’s love proves he has not rejected Elijah.
+God’s gentle whisper pulls him close.
+Love proves Elijah is not rejected.
 Still, Elijah answers with discouragement.
-Blinded by negativity, recent miracles are not his focus.
+Blinded by an ongoing negativity, recent miracles are not his focus.

 Evidence/Action #8: God directs Elijah to keep moving.
 He tells him to return to work and continue fulfilling his calling as a prophet of God.
 God also encourages him with the fact that seven thousand others also trust in God!

 Argument for Depression #8: Elijah is probably preferring isolation.
 God gives him a reason to move out and be with people again.
-Elijah receives a motive to continue living, a specific assignment only he can fulfill.
-This is a tender, therapeutic way for God to challenge Elijah’s depression-fueled negative thoughts with a sense of purpose.
+Elijah receives a specific assignment only he can fulfill.
+This is a tender, therapeutic way for God to challenge Elijah’s depression-fueled sense of worthlessness with purpose.

-All this time that God is keeping Elijah alive during this trial, he accepts him as-is, walks with him, encourages and provides for him, and allows his despairing prophet the time necessary to revive.
+All this time that God is keeping Elijah alive during this trial, he accepts his prophet as-is, walks with him, encourages and provides for him, and allows his broken spirit as much time as is needed to revive.
 God is also preparing to meet Elijah’s great need.